UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 | COMP.qualifier | specifies a person in the form of a qualifying adjective |
 | COMP.demonym | the geographical origin of a person |

+Annotators shall annotate components only for named entities of type person.

 ### Nested entities and special constructions

 **Nested entities.** A nested entity is an entity nested in another entity or in entity component.
 There are no limits on nesting levels during annotation.